 - Limiting daily dog stress.
 As with us humans, stress isn’t healthy for our fur kids.
 Chaotic living arrangements or situations make it hard for our pups to relax, affecting how well the body recovers during rest.
 Try to eliminate any unnecessary craziness, like playing soft music to drown out thunder or opting for in-home care over kenneling when you’re away.

 - Providing a high-quality diet.
 Proper nutrition helps your dog from nose to tail, giving her the nutrients she needs for muscle recovery, growth, and healthy digestion.
 Inferior foods can stress your pup’s tummy out, causing discomfort and worsening any existing issues.
 Make sure any food you feed meets AAFCO standards and is approved by your vet for your dog’s unique health needs.

-- Opting for canine massage, hydrotherapy, or acupuncture.
+- Opting for canine massage, hydrotherapy, laser therapy, or acupuncture.
 Alternative therapies like these can increase blood flow in the affected areas, aiding in healing.
 These are popular among dogs with arthritis and other joint issues.

 - Address any allergies or underlying conditions.
 Allergies and other medication issues trigger inflammatory responses.
 Regular veterinary examinations can help weed this out and help your dog feel her best.

 As with any treatment, always consult with your vet first to make sure you’re choosing the right option for your dog.
 Never try any supplements or over-the-counter pills without checking with your veterinarian, either, as these can interfere with your dog’s existing medications or health conditions.

 Inflammation in dogs is a formidable foe, but by consulting your vet and selecting the proper canine anti-inflammatory option, your pup can start moving and feeling better.